pchaudhari23/Software_Notes/1. FRONTEND/React/NextJs.md

 - Nested route - Folder within folder
 - Dynamic route - Folder name with square brackets

-Hydration: Attaching event listeners and internal state to HTML is rendered from server in SSR.
+Hydration: Adding interactivity to the page.
+Attaching event listeners and internal state to HTML is rendered from server in SSR.

 Full stack applications: API routes - route.js